-Suppose a Producer or Director needs to share game dashboard information with executives or publishers that might not have active Favro accounts.
+Suppose a Producer or Director needs to share game dashboard information with executives or publishers that might not have Favro accounts.
 In that case, they can use the new shareable links to give secure instant access to either specific boards or entire collections.
 It gives them a live view instead of a static manipulated report.

-Taking it up another level, studio leadership requires the ability to set and drive business initiatives, measure and track performance of all their live games, and dive down into the details whenever there’s an issue requiring their attention.
+Taking it up another level, studio and publisher leadership requires the ability to set and drive business initiatives, measure and track the performance of all their live games, and dive down into the details whenever there’s an issue requiring their attention.
 Favro executive studio dashboards make this a one-stop-shop reality.